TediusTimmy/Backwards/README.md

 * Function Pointer

 ## Operations
-* \+  double addition; string catenation; for collections, the operation is performed over the contents of the collection
+* \+  float addition; string catenation; for collections, the operation is performed over the contents of the collection
-* \-  double subtraction; for collections, the operation is performed over the contents of the collection
+* \-  float subtraction; for collections, the operation is performed over the contents of the collection
-* \-  double unary negation; for collections, the operation is performed over the contents of the collection
+* \-  float unary negation; for collections, the operation is performed over the contents of the collection
-* \*  double multiplication; for collections, the operation is performed over the contents of the collection
+* \*  float multiplication; for collections, the operation is performed over the contents of the collection
-* /   double division; for collections, the operation is performed over the contents of the collection
+* /   float division; for collections, the operation is performed over the contents of the collection
-* ^   double exponentiation; this operator is right-associative
+* ^   float exponentiation; this operator is right-associative
 * !   logical not
-* \>  greater than, only defined for strings and doubles
+* \>  greater than, only defined for strings and floats
-* \>= greater than or equal to, only defined for strings and doubles
+* \>= greater than or equal to, only defined for strings and floats
-* <   less than, only defined for strings and doubles
+* <   less than, only defined for strings and floats
-* <=  less than or equal to, only defined for strings and doubles
+* <=  less than or equal to, only defined for strings and floats
 * =   equality, defined for all types
 * <>  inequality, defined for all types
 * ?:  ternary operator